hashicorp/terraform-provider-aws/website/docs/r/docdb_global_cluster.html.markdown

 * `global_cluster_members` - Set of objects containing Global Cluster members.
     * `db_cluster_arn` - Amazon Resource Name (ARN) of member DB Cluster
     * `is_writer` - Whether the member is the primary DB Cluster
-* `global_cluster_resource_id` - AWS Region-unique, immutable identifier for the global database cluster.
+* `global_cluster_resource_id` - AWS Region-unique, immutable identifier for the globalq database cluster.
 This identifier is found in AWS CloudTrail log entries whenever the AWS KMS key for the DB cluster is accessed
 * `id` - DocDB Global Cluster identifier

 ## Import